 - Alcohol or drug abuse

-- Stress such as domestic violence or dealing with a death of a loved one
+- Stress such as domestic violence or dealing with the death of a loved one

 - Medical complications during birth or having a child with medical issues